seandrickson/YOURLS-QRCode-Plugin/README.md

 ### SEAN_QR_MARGIN
 _Interger.
 Default: 2._
 The width of the margin (quiet zone) around the QR, in 'virtual pixels'.
-A value of 4 is generally recommended, but if you are using the QR context where it is surrounded by white space anyway lower values may work fine.
+A value of 4 is generally recommended, but if you are using the QR code in a context where it is surrounded by white space anyway lower values may work fine.

 Bonus
 -----